- Name: Battle Scenes - Desert Attack

 - a pale-skinned soldier (back) who is aiming a rifle while crouched down

 [I suspect that the first figure listed above might be related to the character of Air Force Tech Sgt.
 Epps (actor Tyrese Gibson) from the movie, though he’s not marked as such.
-Only difference might be that he’s wearing a cap backwards.
+The only difference might be that he’s wearing a cap backward.
 And he doesn’t have ten back pockets...]

 - poseable scorpion legs . . . they don’t pose very well